mcarlin27/ping-pong/README.md

 # _Ping Pong_

-#### _A program that creates a list of numbers based on user input, replacing some numbers with "ping" and "pong" as described below.}, {Date of current version_
+#### _A program that creates a list of numbers based on user input, replacing some numbers with "ping" and "pong" as described below.
+3/11/17_

 #### By _**Marilyn Carlin**_